From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Introduction

-The structure of the paper is as follows: In Section 2, we provide a concise review of the overall frameworks of SEM and TMLE.
-In Section 3, we define fundamental causal effects and the assumptions required for their identification.
-We then illustrate the potential applications of SEM and TMLE in estimating these causal effects and conducting causal mediation analysis.
-In Section 4, we conduct simulation studies under correctly specified models and various violated assumptions, including omitted interaction terms, non-linear relationships, and non-normality, to evaluate and compare the performance of TMLE and SEM.
-In Section 5, we present real data analyses using both SEM and TMLE, studying the mediational effects of poverty on access to high school.
-We end this paper by giving some concluding remarks in Section 6.
+The remainder of the paper is organized as follows.
+In Section~2, we review the core frameworks of SEM and TMLE.
+Section~3 introduces fundamental causal effects and the assumptions required for their identification, followed by illustrations of how path analysis and TMLE can be applied to estimate these effects, including mediation analysis.
+In Section~4, we present simulation studies under correctly specified models as well as various forms of misspecification, including omitted interactions, nonlinear relationships, and non-normal disturbances, to compare the performance of SEM and TMLE.
+Section~5 provides an applied example analyzing the mediating role of poverty in access to high school education using both approaches.
+Section~6 concludes with a discussion of practical implications and future directions.